-4. Next steps
+4 Next Steps

-- 4.1.1 Following the pre-application consultation in June 2023, SPEN is now carrying out an Environmental Impact Assessment (EIA) as described in Section 3.2 above. - 4.1.2 On 31 July 2023, South Lanarkshire Council confirmed that no further pre-application consultation would be required in addition to that described in SPEN's Proposal of Application Notice. - 4.1.3 Following completion of the EIA, SPEN will prepare a detailed development and design proposal and submit a planning application to South Lanarkshire Council.
+- 4.1.1 Following the most recent pre-application consultation events, SPEN is now carrying out an Environmental Impact Assessment (EIA) as described in Section 3.2 above. - 4.1.2 Following completion of the EIA, SPEN will prepare a detailed development and design proposal and submit a planning application to South Lanarkshire Council.
 The Council will then invite representations from local people and stakeholders before deciding whether to grant planning permission, and to inform any conditions that may be required under permission.